 WAC 458-20-238 Sales of watercraft to nonresidents-Use of watercraft in Washington by nonresidents.
 (1) Introduction.
-This ((section)) rule explains ((the retail sales tax exemption provided by RCW 82.08.0266 for sales to nonresidents of watercraft requiring United States Coast Guard documentation or state registration; the retail sales tax exemption provided by RCW 82.08.02665 for sales of watercraft to residents of foreign countries; and the retail sales and use tax exemptions contained in Substitute House Bill No. 1002 (SHB 1002), chapter 22, Laws of 2007 relating to sales or use of vessels thirty feet or longer to or by nonresident individuals.
-These statutes provide the exclusive authority for granting a retail sales tax exemption for sales of such watercraft when delivery is made within Washington.
-This section explains the requirements to be met, and the documents which must be preserved, to substantiate a claim of exemption.
-It also discusses use tax exemptions for nonresidents bringing watercraft into Washington for enjoyment and/or repair.

-This section primarily deals with the retail sales and use taxes where delivery takes place or vessel is used in Washington.
-Sellers should refer to WAC 458-20-193 Inbound and outbound interstate sales of tangible personal property if they deliver the vessel to the purchaser at an out-of-state location.
-Purchasers also should be aware that there is a watercraft excise tax which may apply to the purchase or use of watercraft in Washington.
-(See chapter 82.49 RCW et seq.)
-In addition, purchasers of commercial vessels may have annual liability for personal property tax)):
+This rule explains:

-• Nonresident temporary use of watercraft in Washington waters for sales and use tax purposes;

-• Purchase and delivery of vessels in Washington by nonresidents, and the application or exemption of retail sales and use taxes;

-• The vessel use permit, authorized by RCW 82.08.700 and 82.12.700, for one year in Washington waters by nonresident individuals for vessels thirty feet or longer;

-• The nonresident vessel permit, authorized by RCW 88.02.620, for individual persons extending their stay an additional sixty days on Washington waters;

-• The nonresident entity vessel permit, authorized by RCW 88.02.620 and 82.32.865, that allows for an additional sixty days on Washington waters; and

-• The nonresident vessel repair affidavit required when vessels are in Washington exclusively for repair.
-RCW 88.02.570.
+- Nonresident temporary use of watercraft in Washington waters for sales and use tax purposes; - Purchase and delivery of vessels in Washington by nonresidents, and the application or exemption of retail sales and use taxes; - The vessel use permit, authorized by RCW 82.08.700 and 82.12.700, for one year in Washington waters by nonresident individuals for vessels ((thirty)) 30 feet or longer; - The nonresident vessel permit, authorized by RCW 88.02.620, for individual persons extending their stay an additional ((sixty)) 60 days on Washington waters; - The nonresident entity vessel permit, authorized by RCW 88.02.620 and 82.32.865, that allows for an additional ((sixty)) $\underline{60}$ days on Washington waters; and - The nonresident vessel repair affidavit required when vessels are in Washington exclusively for repair.
+RCW 88.02.570. - (a) Examples.

-(a) Examples.
 Examples found in this rule identify a number of facts and then state a conclusion.
 These examples should be used only as a general guide.
-The tax results of other situations must be determined after a review of all the facts and circumstances.

-(b) Other rules that may be relevant.

-(i) WAC 458-20-136 Manufacturing, processing for hire, fabricating;

-(ii) WAC 458-20-178 Use tax and the use of tangible personal property;

-(iii) WAC 458-20-193 Interstate sales of tangible personal property; and

-(iv) WAC 458-20-19301 Multiple activities tax credits.

-(2) Business and occupation (B&O) tax.
-Retailing B&O tax is due on all sales of watercraft to consumers if delivery is made within the state of Washington, even though the sale may qualify for an exemption from ((the)) retail sales tax.
+The tax results of other situations must be determined after a review of all the facts and circumstances. - (b) Other rules that may be relevant. - (i) WAC 458-20-136 Manufacturing, processing for hire, fabricating; - (ii) WAC 458-20-178 Use tax and the use of tangible personal property; - (iii) WAC 458-20-193 Interstate sales of tangible personal property; ((and)) - (iv) WAC 458-20-19301 Multiple activities tax credits; - (v) WAC 458-20-145 Local sales and use tax; and - (vi) WAC 458-20-211 Leases or rentals of tangible personal property, bailments. - (2) Business and occupation (B&O) tax.
+Retailing B&O tax is due on all sales of watercraft to consumers if delivery is made within the state of Washington, even though the sale may qualify for an exemption from retail sales tax.
 If the seller also manufactures the vessel in Washington, the seller must report under both the manufacturing and wholesaling or retailing classifications of the B&O tax, and claim a multiple activities tax credit (MATC).
-For additional information on manufacturing and the MATC, manufacturers should ((also)) refer to WAC 458-20-136 (((Manufacturing, processing for hire, fabricating) and WAC)) and 458-20-19301 (((Multiple activities tax credits))).

-(3) Retail sales tax.
+For additional information on manufacturing and the MATC, manufacturers should refer to WAC 458-20-136 and 458-20-19301. - (3) Retail sales tax.
 The retail sales tax generally applies to the sale of watercraft to consumers when delivery is made within the state of Washington.
-Under certain conditions, however, retail sales tax exemptions are available for sales of watercraft to nonresidents of Washington, even when delivery is made within Washington.

-(a) Exemptions for sales of watercraft, to nonresidents, requiring United States Coast Guard documentation and certain sales of vessels to residents of foreign countries.
-RCW 82.08.0266 provides an exemption from ((the)) retail sales tax for sales of watercraft to residents of states other than Washington for use outside this state, even when delivery is made within Washington.
-The exemption provided by RCW 82.08.0266 is limited to sales of watercraft requiring United States Coast Guard ((documentation or)) registration ((with)) or registration by the state ((in which the vessel will be principally used, but only when that state has assumed the registration and numbering function under)) of principal use according to the Federal Boating Act of 1958.
+Under certain conditions, however, retail sales tax exemptions are available for sales of watercraft to nonresidents of Washington, even when delivery is made within Washington. - (a) Exemptions for sales of watercraft, to nonresidents, requiring United States Coast Guard documentation and certain sales of vessels to residents of foreign countries.
+RCW 82.08.0266 provides an exemption from retail sales tax for sales of watercraft to residents of states other than Washington for use outside this state, even when delivery is made within Washington.
+The exemption provided by RCW 82.08.0266 is limited to sales of watercraft requiring United States Coast Guard registration or registration by the state of principal use according to the Federal Boating Act of 1958.

+[1] OTS-3470.1